zalog/placeholder-loading/README.md

 ## Contributing

-Please read angular's [CONTRIBUTING.md](https://github.com/angular/angular/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read Angular's [CONTRIBUTING.md](https://github.com/angular/angular/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning